 by Ken W. Watson

 This little section of my website will deal with the world of digital photography and digital photos.
 It will answer some of the basic questions about digital photography such as "What exactly is a digital photo", "What is DPI", and "How do I properly archive digital photos."
-I've had bits and pieces of this on various sections of my website, this page brings it all together.

 The following are links to a series of articles that deals with various aspects of digital photography.
 Some was initially written for the specific use of digital photography in genealogy - but the information has application to all aspects of digital photography: